-MTV, Discovery and Disney are the three most valuable brands in the world, according to Interbrand.
-MTV celebrates the youth, Discovery is about satisfying human curiosity and Disney builds an image of a company creating happiness through magical storytelling.
+Spotify, Discovery, Netflix and Disney are the four most valuable brands in the world, according to Interbrand.
+Spotify promises music for everyone, for every moment; Discovery’s proposition revolves around satisfying human curiosity; Netflix is an internet entertainment service connecting people with stories; and Disney has established the image of a company that creates happiness through magical storytelling.

 To receive our bi-weekly newsletter with the latest blog post and update on new brand case studies added to BrandStruck, just send your email to email@example.com with the title: Newsletter.